alonso-herreros/hyprcap/README.md

 ...

 # Capture a region
-bind = $MOD SHFIT, R, exec, hyprcap -m region
+bind = $MOD SHFIT, R, exec, hyprcap shot region
-# Capture a window
+# Capture current window
-bind = $MOD SHIFT ALT, R, exec, hyprcap -m active -m window
+bind = $MOD SHIFT ALT, R, exec, hyprcap shot window:active
-# Open capture menu
+# Open interactive capture menu (not yet implemented)
-bind = $MOD SHIFT CTRL, R, exec, hyprcap
+# bind = $MOD SHIFT CTRL, R, exec, hyprcap
 ```

 ### Save location

-You can choose which directory HyprRe will save captures in by setting an
+You can save the captures by using the `--write` option.
+The `--out-dir` and
-`HYPRCAP_DIR` environment variable to your preferred location.

-If `HYPRCAP_DIR` is not set, HyprCap will attempt to save to `XDG_PICTURES_DIR`
-and will further fallback to your home directory if this is also not available.
+`--filename` options can be used to specify the output directory and filename

 ## Contributing